Is a driver required for the Intel® Solid State Drive 910 Series (Intel® SSD 910 Series)?

 Yes, the Intel® SSD 900 Family driver.
 This driver is required for the system to recognize an Intel® SSD 910 Series drive.
-For more information, please review the README file Installation Guide for guidance on the correct way of installing the Intel SSD 910 Series drive on any platform.
-This driver will only work with Intel® SSD 910 Series drives, will only work on a 64-bit operating system, and is only available in English.
+For more information, review the README file Installation Guide for guidance on the correct way of installing the Intel SSD 910 Series drive on any platform.
+This driver only works with Intel® SSD 910 Series drives, using 64-bit operating systems, and is only available in English.

-Why does my drive appear as four individual drives?
+Why does my drive look like four individual drives?

 Can you install an operating system on this device?

 No. You cannot install an operating system, because the Intel® SSD 910 Series is not a bootable device.
 These drives are intended for high performance data storage.

 Why does my device show as an Intel® Solid State Drive SSD 720 Series (Intel® SSD 720 Series) when it is an Intel® SSD 910 Series?

 The Intel production driver is incorrectly labeling the Intel® SSD 910 series as an Intel® SSD 720 series.
 A future driver version will fix this error.
 There is no impact to functionality and specifications.
 The Intel® SSD Data Center Tool recognizes the drive correctly.